strepkov/demonstrator/paper/draft.md

 ## Running example
 We are going to show two examples of tutorials in which a controller, for given tasks, will be created.
 The first task is to carry out parallel parking between two cars.

+Thereby the following requirements should be met:
+(R1) Das Auto baut keinen Unfall während des Parkvorgangs

+(R2) Am Ende des Parkvorgangs steht das Auto senkrecht zum Bordstein

+(R3) Abstand zum vorderen und zum hinteren Auto soll ungefähr gleich sein

+(R4) Das Auto soll nur 3 Züge zum Einparken brauchen

 To prepare a simulator environment for a tutorial, a configuration file is used.
 The configuration defines the initial position of the car, objects on the track and their positions.